lsds/sgx-lkl/README.md

 ```

 SGX-LKL will use the IP address `10.0.1.1` by default.
 To change it, set the
 environment variable `SGXLKL_IP4`.
-The name of the TAP interface is be set
+The name of the TAP interface is set
-using the environment variable `SGXLKL_TAP` respectively.
+using the environment variable `SGXLKL_TAP`.

 The interface can be removed again by running the following command: